fuzionnz/nz.co.fuzion.emailprofile/README.md

 ## Author

-This extension was written by Dave Reedy on behalf of Fuzion Aotearoa.
+This extension was written by Dave Reedy on behalf of [Fuzion](https://www.fuzion.co.nz).

 ## Configuration